Phase separation in multiply periodic materials with fine microstructures: Assumptions and main results

 Assume that \ref{itm:1_H1}-\ref{itm:1_H4} hold.
 Then, as $n \to \infty$, $F^{(1)}_n$ $\Gamma$-converges to $F_\infty^{(1)}$ with respect to the strong $L^1 (\Omega; \R^M)$ convergence.

 \end{theorem}

 \begin{remark} The analysis of this paper and the following other four regimes are restricted to the case of two microscales.
 The type of potential that we have in mind is of the form

+where $W_1, W_2, W_3$ are double-well potentials.
 In the case of multiple microscales, our result still applies.
 In particular, it shows that in the case the parameter $\varepsilon$ is larger than every scale of the microstructure, the surface density of the limiting functional is obtained by taking the weighted averages of the potentials. \end{remark}

 The proofs for compactness and $\Gamma$-convergence are robust enough to be applied (with minor modifications) to the case of a mass-constrained functional. \begin{definition}(\textbf{Mass-constrained case}) Let $m \in (0, 1)$.
 We define the mass-constrained functionals $\widehat{F}^{(1)}_n : L^1 (\Omega; \R^M) \to [0,+\infty]$ as